CorelDraw vs Photoshop: When and Why to Use Each Program?

 CorelDraw vs Photoshop: What are they?

 Both of them edit and process graphics, both are used by designers, and above all, both are leading software in the industry.
 Wondering about the difference then?
-Well, Photoshop vs CorelDraw difference is analogous to Illustrator vs Photoshop and GIMP vs Photoshop.
-Just like Adobe Illustrator, CorelDraw also works on vector-based graphics, hence the analogy exists.
+Well, Photoshop vs CorelDraw difference is analogous to GIMP vs Photoshop.
+Just like Photoshop, CorelDraw also works on vector-based graphics, hence the analogy exists.
 Let us get into the finer details now.

 What is CorelDraw?